Universal Finite Subgroup of the Tate Curve

 \section{Introduction}

-An elliptic curve $E\longrightarrow S$ over a base $S$ is an abelian group $S-$scheme $E$ whose fiber at every geometric point is an elliptic curve.
-Katz and Mazur discussed the moduli problem [N-Isog] in Chapter 6 \cite{KM85}.
-[N-Isog]($E/S$) is defined to be the set of finite locally free commutative $S-$subgroup-schemes $G<E[N]$ which are rank $N$ over $S$.
-In other words, [N-Isog]($E/S$) is the set of subgroup schemes of degree $N$ in $E$.
-In \cite{KM85} Katz and Mazur prove that this moduli problem is relatively representable in Proposition 6.5.1 and it is finite and flat over (Ell) in Theorem 6.8.1, which amounts to the following.
+An elliptic curve $E\longrightarrow S$ over a base $S$ is an smooth and proper abelian group $S$-scheme $E$ whose fiber at every geometric point is an elliptic curve.
+In \cite[Chapter 6]{KM85} Katz and Mazur discussed the moduli problem [N-Isog], where the symbol [N-Isog] means isogenies with finite kernel of order $N$.
+The $S$-scheme [N-Isog]($E/S$) is defined to be the set of finite locally free commutative $S$-subgroup-schemes $G<E[N]$ which are of rank $N$ over $S$.
+In other words, [N-Isog]($E/S$) is the set of subgroup schemes of rank $N$ in $E$.
+In \cite[Proposition 6.5.1, Theorem 6.8.1]{KM85} Katz and Mazur prove that this moduli problem is relatively representable and is finite and flat over (Ell).